Fossilize Your Footprints

 What You Do:

-- Recruit your child to help you fill the tray with playdough.
-Leave a couple of inches at the top so you can fill the tray the rest of the way with plaster later.
+- Have your child fill the metal tray with his favorite color playdough.
+Leave a couple of inches at the very top for the plaster.

 - Encourage him to press various objects into the clay, pressing them down to make an imprint.
 Try to fill the top of the playdough as much as possible with a variety of objects, both natural and synthetic.